InstallAndUse/Daily/networking/cisco/cisco-asa-5505.md

-# The absolutely necessary Interface Sub-commands that you need to configure in order for the interface to pass traffic are the following:
-# Assigns a name to an interface
-nameif “interface name”
-# Assigns an IP address to the interface
-ip address “ip_address” “subnet_mask”
-# Assigns a security level to the interface
-security-level “number 0 to 100”
-# By default all interfaces are shut down, so enable them.
-no shutdown

-# Network Address Translation (NAT)
+# ?
+Network Address Translation (NAT)
 [Configure PAT for internal LAN (192.168.1.0/24) to access the Internet using the outside interface] ciscoasa(config)# object network internal_lan ciscoasa(config-network-object)# subnet 192.168.1.0 255.255.255.0 ciscoasa(config-network-object)# nat (inside,outside) dynamic interface

-# [Configure PAT for all (“any”) networks to access the Internet using the outside interface]
+# ?
+[Configure PAT for all (“any”) networks to access the Internet using the outside interface]
 ciscoasa(config)# object network obj_any
 ciscoasa(config-network-object)# subnet 0.0.0.0 0.0.0.0
 ciscoasa(config-network-object)# nat  (any,outside) dynamic interface

-# [Configure static NAT.
+# ?
+[Configure static NAT.
 The private IP 192.168.1.1 in DMZ will be mapped statically to public IP 100.1.1.1 in outside zone]
 ciscoasa(config)# object network web_server_static
 ciscoasa(config-network-object)# host 192.168.1.1
 ciscoasa(config-network-object)# nat (DMZ , outside) static 100.1.1.1

-# [Configure static Port NAT.
+# ?
+[Configure static Port NAT.
 The private IP 192.168.1.1 in DMZ will be mapped statically to public IP 100.1.1.1 in outside zone only for port 80]
 ciscoasa(config)# object network web_server_static
 ciscoasa(config-network-object)# host 192.168.1.1
 ciscoasa(config-network-object)# nat (DMZ , outside) static 100.1.1.1 service tcp 80 80